"I'm not wearing this."

 "You want to tell me what happened when she left to go to the bathroom and you followed her?"

 "I had to use the restroom, nothing more," said Tia smoothly.

 "You wanted to leave as soon as you came back…" Tyn pointed out as he put on a pair of clean sweat pants.

 "I didn't like the place; I wanted to go to the bar down the street."

-"Sheer coincidence." said Halibel dismissively as she headed back to the living room.
-"But if she did happen to fall and hit her face on the sink or the mirror three or four times, I wouldn't shed a tear."
+"Sheer coincidence," said Halibel dismissively as she headed back to the living room.
+"But if she did happen to fall and hit her face on the sink three or four times, I certainly wouldn't shed a tear."